 The Center for medical Image Analysis & Navigation (CIAN), former Medical Image Analysis Center, at the Faculty of Medicine was established in late 2007 thanks to the generous endowment from Dr. h.c.
 Hansjörg Wyss.
-The founded professor position was the converted into a structural position as part of the Department of Biomedical Engineering (DBE).
+The founded professor position was then converted into a structural position as part of the Department of Biomedical Engineering (DBE).

-Lead by Prof. Dr. Philippe Cattin, the CIAN Group focuses on image-guided therapy, medical image analysis, tracking systems for robotic laser surgery, as well as virtual and augmented reality.
-To meet the requirements of such a diverse field of research, CIAN gathers three Postdoctoral associates, fourteen PhD-students as well as several Master Students and Interns, forming an interdisciplinary team of engineers, mathematicians, computer scientists and physicists.
+Led by Prof. Dr. Philippe Cattin, the CIAN Group focuses on image-guided therapy, medical image analysis, tracking systems for robotic laser surgery, as well as virtual and augmented reality.
+To meet the requirements of such a diverse field of research, CIAN gathers four Postdoctoral associates, thirteen PhD-students as well as several Master Students and Interns, forming an interdisciplinary team of engineers, mathematicians, computer scientists and physicists.
 The group is also successfully attracting third-party funding from the SNF, CTI, various industrial partners and foundations, and is as well spinning out its own companies to create a versatile, innovative organization on the interdisciplinary boundaries between fundamental research and clinical applications in Basel.

 - Image Registration and Motion Modelling